CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 CO2 emissions from affiliates

-CO2 emissions from affiliate companies amounted to about 4,104 thousand tons in FY2017.
+CO2 emissions from affiliate companies amounted to about 5.1 million tons in FY2019.
 Most of the total comprised CO2 emitted at fossil-based power stations.
-The Osaka Gas Group is striving to curb CO2 emissions from its business operations by introducing energy-efficient fossil-derived power stations and promoting energy saving through the use of renewable energy sources.
+The Daigas Group is striving to curb CO2 emissions from its business operations and at the same time achieve energy savings by combining the operation of energy-efficient fossil-derived power stations with the use of renewable energy sources.

-Efforts by the Osaka Gas Group to Reduce and Curb CO2 Emissions
+Efforts by the Daigas Group to Reduce CO2 Emissions from City Gas Business

 Efforts to reduce CO2 emissions in LNG transportation

-Efforts to curb CO2 emissions at city gas manufacturing plants
+Efforts to reduce CO2 emissions at city gas processing terminals

-We are endeavoring through a variety of energy conservation activities to curb CO2 emissions at city gas manufacturing plants.
+We are endeavoring through a variety of energy conservation activities to reduce CO2 emissions at city gas processing terminals.

 Reducing CO2 emissions at offices

-At offices of each company of the Osaka Gas Group, efforts to achieve targets for energy consumption and CO2 emission are being made under the environmental management systems (EMS), established based on standards such as ISO 14001, Eco Action 21 developed by the Ministry of Environment and the Osaka Gas Environmental Management System (OGEMS).
+At offices of each company of the Daigas Group, many small steps are being taken to save energy that will add up for achieving energy consumption and CO2 emissions targets.
+These include having all employees turn off lights that are not needed, switching off office equipment if not in use, and maintaining air conditioning temperatures at reasonable levels.
+The effort is based on standards such as ISO 14001, Eco Action 21, developed by the Ministry of Environment, and the Daigas Group Environmental Management System (OGEMS).

 Under the EMS, each and every employee strives to reduce his or her own energy consumption by turning off lights and office equipment not currently needed or in use, and setting air conditioning to reasonable temperatures in line with set targets.

-The Osaka Gas Group has actively been implementing advanced energy-conservation measures and measures to reduce CO2 emissions when its buildings are renewed or renovated.
-Measures deemed effective for energy saving are horizontally applied to all office buildings of the Osaka Gas Group under the “Green Gas Buildings” project.
-As of August 2017, the “Green Gas Buildings” project is applied at nine of the Group's business offices.
+The Daigas Group has actively been implementing advanced energy-conservation measures and measures to reduce CO2 emissions when its buildings are renewed or renovated.
+Measures deemed effective for energy saving are horizontally applied to all office buildings of the Daigas Group under the “Green Gas Buildings” project.
+As of August 2018, the “Green Gas Buildings” project is applied at nine of the Group's business offices.

 When we renovated the Hokubu Gas Building (Takatsuki City, Osaka Prefecture), Osaka Gas incorporated the “Behavioral Observation Method” *1 into the building design process to further promote energy saving.
 Observation and analysis of the tenants' behavior on energy saving according to the method allowed us to realize reduction of CO2 emissions.

 Our offices also introduced monitoring systems such as the “Motto Save,” which is aimed at promoting energy saving at office buildings by deciding their optimal energy use based on building size and the type of building operation.
 In addition, the Fukiai office of Osaka Gas, located in Kobe City, Hyogo Prefecture, introduced “BCP-Lite,” *2 an emergency power-supply system that enables even a small-sized building not usually equipped with a backup power generator to continue the minimum level of business operations in the event of a natural disaster.
-Following its introduction, the Fukiai office confirmed that the system could function as designed.
-The “BCP-Lite” is a system in which the concept of a business continuity plan (BCP) was added to our conventional energy-saving equipment.
+The “BCP-Lite” is a system in which the concept of a Business continuity plan (BCP) was added to our conventional energy-saving equipment.
 We expect this to help the building of a low-carbon society in the future while supporting our business continuity in the event of a contingency.